emmabostian/FEM-design-systems-docs/lessons/customizing-storybook.md

 title: "Customizing Storybook"
 section: "Documenting components with Storybook"
 order: 65
+description: Did you know you can actually customize the appearance of Storybook?
+Let's find out how!
 ---

 You can customize the look and feel of your Storybook environment if you plan to publish it for your company to use.